Vyral/base-template/_posts/2019-04-01-an-insightful-conversation-with-maps-coach-dru-lee.md

 Thanks so much to Dru for joining me today.
 If you want to learn more about him and his upcoming “Master the Path of Money” class, head on over to this website or send him an email to coachdrulee@gmail.com.
 The class launches on March 22!

 If you have any questions for me in the meantime, don’t hesitate to give me a call or send me an email.
-I look forward to hearing from you soon.<br>&nbsp;
+I look forward to hearing from you soon.<br>